openooh/screen-id/README.md

 ## 1. A format/protocol for generating non-colliding ids

-This seems the most promising - though it requires a standardized id to namespace publishers
+This seems the most promising - though it requires a standardized id or to namespace on something to allow independence

+### 1a.
+Publisher-Namespaced IDs

 e.g. `com.publisher.screen123`